Episodic Multi-armed Bandits: Acknowledgement

-Many applications involving sequential decision making under uncertainty can be formalized as multi-armed bandits (MAB): clinical trials \cite{lai1}, dynamic spectrum access \cite{liu2010distributed, anandkumar, gai2014distributed}, cognitive compressive sensing \cite{bagheri2015restless}, recommender systems \cite{tekin2015distributed} and web advertising \cite{slivkins2009contextual,li2010contextual} etc. A common assumption in all these problems is that each decision step involves taking an action after which a reward is observed.
-(MAB extensions also allow for settings in which the rewards are missing, delayed or erroneous or multiple actions are taken simultaneously.)
-However, in numerous applications such as humanoid robot locomotion \cite{nassour2013qualitative}, online education \cite{IT6, tekin2015etutor} and healthcare \cite{schaefer2004modeling}, each decision step involves taking multiple actions (e.g. selecting various educational materials to display or various tests to be performed) whose reward is only revealed after the entire action sequence is completed and a decision is made to stop the action sequence and (possibly) take a final action (e.g. take a final exam, perform a surgery or finalize a treatment decision).
+Many applications involving sequential decision making under uncertainty can be formalized as multi-armed bandits (MAB): clinical trials \cite{lai1}, recommender systems and web advertising \cite{slivkins2009contextual,li2010contextual} etc. A common assumption in all these problems is that each decision step involves taking an action after which a reward is observed.
+Although MAB extensions also allow for settings in which the rewards are missing, delayed or erroneous or multiple actions are taken simultaneously, in numerous applications such as humanoid robot locomotion \cite{nassour2013qualitative}, online education \cite{IT6} and healthcare \cite{schaefer2004modeling}, each decision step involves taking multiple actions whose reward is only revealed after the entire action sequence is completed and a decision is made to stop the action sequence and (possibly) take a final action.

 For instance, in personalized online education, a sequence of materials can be used to teach or remind students the key concepts of a course subject.
 While the final exam is used as a benchmark to evaluate the overall effectiveness of the given sequence of teaching materials, a sequence of intermediate feedbacks like students' performance on quizzes, homework grades, etc., can be used to guide the teaching examples online.
 Similarly, in personalized healthcare, a sequence of treatments is given to a patient over a period of time.
 The overall effectiveness of the treatment plan depends on the given treatments as well as their order \cite{schaefer2004modeling}.
 Moreover, the patient can be monitored during the course of the treatment which yields a sequence of feedbacks about the selected treatments, while the final outcome is only available after the entire sequence of treatments is completed.